Gay Paris’

 .

-To my delight, the bridge to the Louvre was right where the desk clerk’s map said it would be... and so I crossed.
+To my delight, the bridge to the Louvre was right where the desk clerk’s map said it

-There it was, as big as life itself right before my very eyes The Gallery Louvre.
-My heart was pounding with anticipation, knowing in only a very few minutes the feast of that beautiful Van Gogh Sunflower would be before me in all it’s glory as well as the infamous French Impression painting that I waited so long to view.
+in only a very few minutes the feast of that beautiful Van Gogh Sunflower would be before me in all it’s glory as well as the infamous French

-I had been using the palette knife for some time in search for the perfect way to express the wet of healing nature on the earth’s beautiful flowers and trees, n
+time in search for the perfect way to express the wet of healing nature on the earth’s

-ow even the wet rain on the streets of Gay Paris I would learn how to make visible to the eye on the finished canvas.
+wet rain on the streets of Gay Paris I would learn how to make visible to

-River Seineoriginal oil on canvas, palette knife, 32 x 48, 1980.
+River Seine, original oil on canvas, palette knife, 32 x 48, 1980.

-As I reached the top step at the entrance of the magnificent Louvreit was only to discover that a sign on the Gallery door read;
+As I reached the top step at the entrance of the magnificent Louvre, it was only to discover that a sign on the Gallery door read;

 Closed to the public on Tuesday